 They assumed that I ate irresponsibly.
-This time, I told them that
+This time, I told the nurses that

 - my leg is swollen and painful, which is causing me to have high blood pressure.

-- The pain prevents me from wanting to eat so I starve and
+- The pain prevents me from wanting to eat, so I starved and

 - which cause my glucose levels to rise!

 No one would listen.
-It is not as if they were ignorant.
-It is common knowledge among doctors, or I hope it is, that the liver dumps sugar in the blood when the glucose levels get too low as the last resort for energy.
+It is not as if the doctors were ignorant.
+It is common knowledge among doctors, or I hope it is, that the liver dumps sugar in the blood when the glucose levels get too low as a last resort for energy.
 The fact that my glucose levels were approaching 500 mg while the normal range is 80 to 120 mg made them suspicious of the liver dumping exclamation of mine.

 It looked like I was about to be discharged once morphine took away the pain and the insulin-regulated my glucose levels enough for me to eat.
 I prayed all night that the nurse and doctors would notice my leg and foot, which I kept pointing out to them.

-My wife called the nurses' station that very night and explained to the nurse in charge why I had initially been sent to the ER and to look at my foot.
-She did and saw nothing, but she felt impressed to call a wound nurse.
+My wife called the nurses' station that night and explained to the nurse in charge why I had initially gone to the ER and to look at my foot.
+Personally, my nurse did and saw nothing, but felt impressed to call a wound nurse.

 The doctors met on the Sixth day discussing my situation.
 Two were against cutting into my flesh because it did not look like I needed it and all the tests and scans returned negative for a problem.